WA Synchronised Swimming makes its mark in QLD!

 Despite a massive effort, WA narrowly lost the overall Club Championship Title to The Gold Coast Mermaids, so sights will already be set on claiming it back for WA in 2019!

-Both clubs will be enjoying a few days to rest and celebrate before a new season commences and athletes begin training new routines, but you can see some synchro moves in action during the school holidays at our ‘Come and Try’ Synchro sessions.
+Both clubs will be enjoy a few days to rest and celebrate before a new season commences and athletes begin training new routines.

 Interesting facts about this year’s event…